The Grading Report: How grades are calculated

 • Group maximum: 20

-If the Minimum Score is set to 75%, Participant A’s score is adjusted from 73% to 75%.
+If the Minimum Score is set to 75%, this result is adjusted up to 75%.

-The final grade is calculated by summing all weighted values across the selected metrics.
+The final grade is the sum of all weighted values across the selected metrics.

 • Related Articles